Subrata123/Identify-the-potential-customers-having-higher-probability-of-purchasing-the-loan.-/README.md

-# Predict likelihood of a liability customer buying personal loans
+# Identify the potential customers having higher probability of purchasing the loan.

 Background :